Isekai: Popularity

-The isekai genre became so popular during the early- and mid-2010s that it started to generate backlash, both in Japan and overseas, from those who felt that it was overcrowding the greater manga and anime market.
+The isekai genre became so popular during the 2010s that it began to generate backlash from those who felt like it started to overcrowd the greater manga and anime market.
 In 2016, a Japanese short story contest organized by Bungaku Free Market and Shōsetsuka ni Narō placed a blanket ban on any entries involving isekai.
 The publisher Kadokawa banned isekai stories as well in their own anime/manga-style novel contest in 2017.
+In its 2025 fiscal year, Kadokawa's publishing business' profitability declined significantly, with an overreliance on isekai works cited as a reason for the decline.